MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-security-and-compliance/gdpr-requests-in-yammer-enterprise.md

 > [!NOTE]
 > In cases where the admin or the user are not premium licensed, and/or the user no longer has their own storyline, previously uploaded photos will need to be deleted via API.

  1. Via API: Engage Admins or verified admins can delete cover images for any user in their network via an API call.
-The URL will have this syntax: www&#46;yammer&#46;com/api/public/v1/user-profiles/*user_id*/cover-image
+The URL will have this syntax: www&#46;yammer&#46;com/api/public/v1/user-profiles/*user_id*/cover-image.

-      For example, to delete the cover images of a user with id 1234567890, the URL would look like: www&#46;yammer&#46;com/api/public/v1/user-profiles/1234567890/cover-image
+      For example, to delete the cover images of a user with id 1234567890, the URL would look like: www&#46;yammer&#46;com/api/public/v1/user-profiles/1234567890/cover-image.

  2. Via UI: Engage Admins with premium Viva licenses can upload or delete cover photos for any user who has the premium Viva license and has storyline enabled by:
-     1. Visiting the profile page of the user
+     1. Visiting the profile page of the user.
-     2. Hover your mouse over the profile header and select **"Upload cover photo"**
+     2. Hovering your mouse over the profile header and selecting **"Upload cover photo"**.
-     3. Delete or upload a new cover image, as needed.
+     3. Deleting or uploading a new cover image, as needed.

 <a name="OtherData"> </a>
 ## Find and delete user data not included in the per-user export